amirfarjam/Hypercube/auto-leveling.md

   Auto Bed Leveling:
   echo:  M420 S0
   ```
-  If not then check you've enabled AUTO LEVELING in the configuration.
+  If not then check you've enabled AUTO LEVELING in the configuration. <br>
+  **Now you need to place `M420 S1` just before your print start to ensure auto leveling is enabled as there seems to be a bug in this version of marlin**

 - `M420 V` will show that the bed leveling data is there from the previous run.
 [M420](http://reprap.org/wiki/G-code#M420:_Enable.2FDisable_Mesh_Leveling_.28Marlin.29)

 ##### Check the probe's repeatability.